jherax/js-utils/README.md

 ```

 ### fnCapitalize *(object, type)*
-Applies a transformation to the text, removing all line-breaks, spaces, and tabs from the beginning and end of&nbsp;the&nbsp;supplied string.
+Applies a transformation to the text, removing all line-breaks, spaces, and tabs from the beginning and end&nbsp;of&nbsp;the&nbsp;supplied string.
 If the whitespace characters occur in middle of the string, also they are removed.<br>
 **Note:** When ***object*** parameter is a `DOM` element, the `value` property is used as the string to transform.<br>
 **Note:** The object defined in [`jsu.regional.<language>.wordPattern`](#jsuregional) is a regular expression used to lowercasing&nbsp;some words after text capitalization.
 Only works when ***type*** parameter is `"word"`<br>
 **Note:** You can use this function as a jQuery extension, see [jQuery.fnCapitalize](#jqueryfncapitalize-type).<br>